cpplibv/libv/LIBV-TODO.md

-libv.ui.focus: Focus-traversal operation triggers a Focus-change event on both end libv.ui.focus: Direct focus can be triggered by code libv.ui.focus: Mouse events can trigger direct focus | non-automated version
+libv.ui.focus: Focus-traversal operation triggers a Focus-change event on both end libv.ui.focus: Direct focus can be triggered by code libv.ui.focus: Mouse events can trigger direct focus | non-automated version libv.ui: key input libv.ui: char input libv.ui.component: input field libv.ui.keyboard: keyboard event are forwarded directly to the focused object and traversed up the focus stack until intercepted libv.ui: Implement / check on detach libv.ui: Implement / check on destroy libv.ui: remove layout2 pass member variables in component_base libv.ui: Question: does style change means property update? | this could be a rare enough event to brute force the whole ui style refresh, but only if its not event driven | style does not change, style change is only supported for debug/development

 --- STACK ------------------------------------------------------------------------------------------

-libv.ui: key input
-libv.ui: text input
-libv.ui.component: input field

-libv.ui.keyboard: keyboard event are forwarded directly to the focused object and traversed up the focus stack until intercepted libv.ui.event: mouse/keyboard/joystick ability to query sub-frame resolution of press/held/release cycle.
-Events are timed (a lot of timestamp) libv.ui.text: keyboard event are forwarded directly to the focused object and traversed up the focus stack until intercepted

-libv.ui: selection is something different them focus libv.ui.hotkey: hotkey system are an extension to the keyboard system libv.ui.hotkey: ui.focus-forward = tab libv.ui.hotkey: ui.focus-backward = shift+tab
-libv.ui.hotkey: ui.focus-tab-forward = ctrl+tab
-libv.ui.hotkey: ui.focus-tab-backward = ctrl+shift+tab
-libv.ui.hotkey: ui.press-button = space
-libv.ui.focus: Key/Hotkey events can trigger focus-traversal
+libv.ui.event: add a component based mouse event (virtual function) option BESIDE the current watcher one libv.ui: automate MouseRegion update, request a component to be passed alongside the watcher, set a flag, if flag set, auto update in layout2 | only works if mouse region matches the component position and size, or if it does a separate pass

 libv.ui: component remove / detach does not remove certain flags from parent, parent have to rescan child to determine flags libv.ui: pimpl ui context

 mouse
-	libv.ui: EventMouse add mouse states to fetch beside events libv.ui: To access every input the following event order is important: update movement, broadcast and update button states one-by-one, broadcast movement.
-I think this will yield the most responsive experience libv.ui: mouse events should consider depending on if the window is focused or not | non trivial either way, might be best to have both option dynamically
+	libv.ui: To access every input the following event order is important: update movement, broadcast and update button states one-by-one, broadcast movement.
+I think this will yield the most responsive experience libv.ui: mouse events should consider depending on if the window is focused or not | non trivial either way, might be best to have both option dynamically libv.ui: mouse event absorb/shield/plates
+	libv.ui: make sure absorb/shield/plates is easy to have/access for even non interactive components libv.ui: mouse event should contain a watcher relative coordinates too

 event
-	libv.frame.input: Question should I couple scancode with key for each key states | observe use-case libv.frame.input: Added glfwGetKeyName for querying the layout-specific name of printable keys libv.frame.input: Added glfwGetKeyScancode function that allows retrieving platform dependent scancodes for keys (#830) libv.ui: implement a button and other interactive components callback system aka: signal-slot libv.ui: mouse event absorb/shield/plates
-	libv.ui: make sure absorb/shield/plates is easy to have/access for even non interactive components libv.ui: automate MouseRegion update, request a component to be passed alongside the watcher, set a flag, if flag set, auto update in layout2 | only works if mouse region matches the component position and size, or if it does a separate pass libv.ui: if everything above is done re-read the requirements of mouse events and verify if all of them are met libv.ui: EventMouse add keyboard states to fetch beside (mouse) events libv.ui: Make a sandbox for a input->button->label->list
+	libv.ui: Every event: focus, mouse, key, char shall provide access to the entire state universe libv.ui.event: mouse/keyboard/joystick ability to query sub-frame resolution of press/held/release cycle.
+Events are timed (a lot of timestamp) libv.frame.input: Question should I couple scancode with key for each key states | observe use-case libv.ui: if 'everything' 'above' is done re-read the requirements of mouse events and verify if all of them are met

+interactive
+	libv.ui: Make a sandbox for a input->button->label->list libv.ui: implement button (and other interactive component) callback system aka: signal-slot

 component
 	libv.ui: layout padding
 	libv.ui: atlas definition/parsing
-	libv.ui: support atlas based images
+	libv.ui.atlas: ui theme atlas loading and auto-preview, semi-auto atlas definition libv.ui: support atlas based images

 	libv.ui: clipping vertex shader (with on/off)